 Astronomy Junior Notebooking Journal for Exploring Creation with Astronomy, 2nd Edition

 A perfect complement to Exploring Creation with Astronomy, 2nd Edition, the Astronomy Junior Notebooking Journal provides everything your student needs to complete this study of astronomy.
 Not only does it include all the helpful and creative features of our other Notebooking Journals in the Young Explorer Series, but if you purchased the Apologia Science Kit that corresponds to this title, there are extra activities for your student.
 This Junior Notebooking Journal will serve as your child’s notebook, providing a place for him to complete every assignment in the text.
 He will illustrate and record fascinating facts and information learned during each lesson, complete the notebooking assignments on specially designed templates, record experiments, activities and projects, complete vocabulary crossword puzzles, put together beautifully designed miniature books, and more!
 A detailed daily schedule is included in each of our Regular Notebooking Journals and Junior Notebooking Journals and makes planning a breeze!
 This schedule lists the pages to read in the textbook and the pages to complete in the journal.
-View a sample by clicking the button below.

 The Benefits of Using the Notebooking Journal